-The best way to offer proactive support is to prepare resources to solve typical problems and make it easy to find.
+The best way to offer proactive support is to prepare resources to solve typical problems and make them easy to find.
 A good addition to this is having Knowledgebase suggestions.
 The way this works is your ticketing system can check what customers are typing in real-time.

-In turn it can show related articles to the terms a customer uses to explain their issues.
+In turn, it can show related articles to the terms a customer uses to explain their issues.
 This is the essence of Proactive customer support because it offers probable solutions before a customer submits their tickets.

 Even with basic information such as the product priority you can automate actions without having to commit agents from the start.
-For instance Fluent Support lets you trigger workflows on ticket submission and on customer responses.
+For instance, Fluent Support lets you trigger workflows on ticket submission and on customer responses.

 Proactive customer support is not just about offering support.
 It’s actually part of a larger whole called customer experience.
 Proactive as a strategy complements other common support strategies.
 Not only does it reduce the overall stress on your agents, it actually smoothes out the support process from step one.